Florida — Congressional Term Limits (1990–1995)

 Operational logic:

-A person who had served eight or more consecutive years in the covered office, as structured by the amendment, would be ineligible to have their name placed on the ballot for re-election to that office under the adopted design.
+A person who had served eight or more consecutive years in the covered office would be ineligible to have their name placed on the ballot for re-election to that office under the adopted design.

 Governing Text (Excerpt)